mpangburn/irrational-ratios/Irrational Ratios in Insulin Therapy.md

 Multiplying the basal rate with the insulin sensitivity factor (1) yields a value whose unit indicates an hourly change in blood glucose.
 Dividing the insulin sensitivity factor by the insulin-to-carbohydrate ratio (2) yields a value whose unit indicates a change in blood glucose per gram of carbohydrate.

 Indeed, the units here suffice to tell the story: the first value describes the body's natural production of glucose.
-It has a name: endogenous glucose production, $$EGP(t)​$$.
-The second value describes the increase in blood glucose per gram of carbohydrate consumed, henceforth referred to as the carbohydrate sensitivity factor, $$CSF(t)​$$.
+It has a name: endogenous glucose production, $$EGP(t)$$.
+The second value describes the increase in blood glucose per gram of carbohydrate consumed, henceforth referred to as the carbohydrate sensitivity factor, $$CSF(t)^†$$.

 $$EGP(t) = B(t) \times ISF(t)​$$